Maximum Entropy Behavior Exploration for Sim2Real Zero-Shot Reinforcement Learning: Experiments

 \paragraph{Task Metrics.} We evaluate \method on two different sets of downstream tasks: velocity-tracking tasks and base orientation tasks.
 Both the velocity-tracking and base-orientation settings consists of $17$ downstream tasks.
 Performance is measured by the average episode return achieved on each task, with the episode length equals 250 steps and a maximum achievable reward of $250$.
 Detailed downstream task reward are in appendix \Cref{appendix:reward-function}.
 We additionally report the foot sliding to assess locomotion quality (details in \Cref{appendix:regularization_reward}).

 \paragraph{Baselines.} We compare \method with several baselines and ablations.
 FB \citep{touati2021learning} performs undirected exploration by uniformly sampling random reward embeddings from the hypersphere.
-FB-Critic uses the same uniform exploration strategy as FB but includes our proposed behavior regularizer (see \Cref{sec:limitations}).
+FB-Reg uses the same uniform exploration strategy as FB but includes a behavior regularizer (see \Cref{sec:limitations}).
 This isolates the performance gains provided by our exploration strategy from the gains provided by the regularizer. \method ($\beta$=2, our method) includes a behavior regularizer and directs exploration sampling 80\% of its embeddings with our proposed MEBE strategy (\Cref{eq:practical_fb_mebe}) and 20\% using uniform random embeddings.
 Finally, we include an ablation FB-MEBE ($\beta$=0), which sets the reverse sampling coefficient $\beta$ to zero.
-This can be seen as an instantiation of FB-CPR \citep{tirinzoni2025zeroshot}, with no data prior.
+This can be seen as an instantiation of FB-CPR \citep{tirinzoni2025zero}, with no data prior.
 Instead of prioritizing rare behaviors, it performs uniform exploration over the achieved behaviors.
 This isolates the performance gains provided by our exploration strategy from the gains provided by the biasing towards goal-reaching behaviors.
 For other ablations on the $\beta$ parameter and on sampling strategies, see \Cref{appendix:ablation_beta,appendix:ablation_exptrain}, respectively.

 In practice, to focus exploration on relevant parts of the state space, we conduct exploration over a lower-dimensional projections of the state rather than directly operating on the full state space.
 Formally we define a projection mapping $\varphi: S \rightarrow S'$, where $S\subseteq\sR^d, S' \subseteq \sR^{m}, m<d$.
 For velocity-tracking tasks, exploration is performed in the planar base velocity space $\left[v_x, v_y\right]$.
 For base-orientation tasks exploration is performed in the space of the gravity vector expressed in the robot base frame $\left[g_x, g_y, g_z\right]$, which characterizes the base orientation.
-While this restricts the exploration scop to task-relevant settings, \method could be easily extended to operate directly on the full state-space, which we leave for future work.
+While this restricts the exploration space to task-relevant settings, \method could be easily extended to operate directly on the full state-space.
+However, its performance is bound by the accuracy of density estimators, which inherently degrade in high-dimensional spaces.